Unfortunately some MULTI-Module manufacturers have not followed the published open source schematic when designing and manufacturing their modules.

 This option is only recommended if you have the right tools and soldering skills.

-You can download the MULTI-Module firmware source from Github, disable the flash size check, compile your own firmware build, and flash it to your module.
+You can download the MULTI-Module firmware source from Github, modify the configuration to remove the protocols you don't need, compile the firmware, then flash it to your module.

 Instructions for downloading and compiling the firmware are available on the Github repository.